Induction and initial training

 Sometimes a taken-for-granted workplace practice can put a disabled person at a disadvantage.
 It will be important in these circumstances to recognise that an adjustment is required.

 Managers should ensure that disabled staff are consulted about their individual needs for evacuating the building in a safe and dignified manner, in advance of any emergency.
 Company risk assessment should be updated to take account of the particular support needs of any new employee.
-This is a straightforward exercise for any experienced Health & Safety practitioner and should not present a barrier to a person with a disability taking up a role.
+This is a straightforward exercise for any experienced Health & Safety practitioner and should not present a barrier to a disabled person taking up a role.

 When induction involves off-the-job training and assessment, there are various adjustments that can easily be made.
 Examples include: